Agents

 The Agent's level of knowledge and ability to serve the end user creates an engaging, full-circle experience for end users.

-Their only limitation is (a) the data they have access to (b) the tools they can use and ( c) the integrations they can utilise.
+Their only limitation is (a) the data they have access to (b) the tools they can use and ( c) the integrations they can utilize.

-Sales training Agent: Sales teams can utilise AI to locate specific sales techniques or product information, particularly useful when preparing for pitches or responding to customer enquiries.
-Depending on the tools, a sales agent could then analyse CRM data, send emails execute other important tasks.
+Sales training Agent: Sales teams can utilize AI to locate specific sales techniques or product information, particularly useful when preparing for pitches or responding to customer inquiries.
+Depending on the tools, a sales agent could then analyze CRM data, send emails execute other important tasks.

 Compliance Agent: In the context of complex compliance topics, by enabling the tool ‘verification’, the agent will be pedantic and ensure it asks follow-up questions to get someone to the exact answer they need with 100% certainty.